 Among the main challenges for the exporter, however, certainly emerges the process of identifying markets with the greatest potential.
 How to select priority foreign markets?

-The goal is not trivial.
-In fact, there are many factors to consider, and identifying the key elements is crucial: eThat is why it is necessary to develop an action plan consisting of several steps.
+The goal is not simple.
+The factors to consider are indeed multiple, and identifying the key elements is fundamental:to understand why it is necessary to develop an action plan consisting of several phases.

 The determinants that cross-directionally guide the decisions of all exporting companies are generally common regardless of the sector of origin.
-The first step is in fact the business analysis: what its strengths are, what its weaknesses are, its potential, and, more generally, its value proposition.
-In other words, in this first stage you try to understand how the company differs from its competitors, and why potential buyers should choose its products over that of others.
+The first step is indeed a business analysisWhat are its strengths, weaknesses, potential, and more generally, its value proposition?
+In other words, in this initial phase, the goal is to understand how the company differentiates itself from the competition, and why potential buyers should choose its products over those of others.

 The second step is the definition of some economic variables: in this it will be possible to understand the export potential of that product in one or more foreign target markets.

 A second criterion of choice may be proximity, understood as both logistical distance and cultural distance.
-In fact, in the former case, when considering countries far away from Italy, one must take into account the Greater economic effort required in terms of transportation, as well as related timelines.
-For example, if an Italian company exports to China, it will have to consider the cost of a sea freight and related shipping timelines.
-On the contrary, if an Italian company exports to France and Germany, it will most likely transport by road, with very different costs and timing than in the first case.
+In the first case, if we consider countries very far from Italy, we must take into account the Greater economic effort required in terms of transportation, as well as the related timelines.
+If, for example, an Italian company exports to China, it will have to consider the cost of sea freight and the related shipping times.
+Conversely, if an Italian company exports to France and Germany, transportation will most likely be by road, with very different costs and times compared to the first case.

-In addition, cultural differences in the country of destination must also be considered.e: If, for example, a company engaged in the food & beverage sector, it will need to carefully consider what products and ingredients it sells and uses before engaging in business in the Middle East, given the large presence of citizens who do not consume pork and pork-derived ingredients.
+In addition, cultural differences in the country of destination must also be considered.For example, a company engaged in the food and beverage sector will have to carefully consider which products and ingredients it sells and uses before undertaking a commercial action in the Middle East, given the large presence of citizens who do not consume pork and its derivatives.

 Another element of fundamental importance is then the presence of customs duties, and more generally the legislation of the country of destination.
 Considering product requirements, required certifications, and any associated costs are necessary steps before undertaking any decision on the final target market.